jonathancraddock/isso-config/isso-debian-aptget.md

 ### Additional Client/Server Configuration

 Following basic testing so far, I've arrived at the following config.
 First, on the server.
-This is the content of **/var/www/isso/isso.cfg**.
+In my test environment, this is the content of **/var/www/isso/isso.cfg**.

 ```shell
 [general]